oyranos-cms/oyranos-cms.github.io/wiki/Oyranos_Download.md

 -   libxml2
 -   libXcm - for X11 and Quarz monitor support
 -   libXinerama, libXrandr, libXfixes and libXxf86vm for X11 support
--   lcms and/or lcms2 - for colour conversions
+-   lcms2 - for colour conversions

 Optionally: